-2.3.2.
 From moral paternalism to community standards

-The seeds of dissent sown by in 2010 and 2012 led the Supreme Court to overrule the Ranjit Udeshi's obscenity standard in 2014.132 In Aveek Sarkar v.
-State of West Bengal, 133 the Court was concerned with a magazine cover featuring a Caucasian tennis star, Boris Becker, posing semi-nude with his dark-skinned wife, Barbaba Feltus.134 The State of West Bengal had labelled the cover obscene, and a bookstore owner was prosecuted and convicted under S. 292 of IPC.
-In substantiating their position, the State of West Bengal, placed reliance on the Ranjit Udeshi standard.
+The seeds of dissent sown by in 2010 and 2012 led the Supreme Court to overrule the Ranjit Udeshi's obscenity standard in 2014.
+131 In Aveek Sarkar v State of West Bengal, 132 the Court was concerned with a magazine cover featuring a Caucasian tennis star, Boris Becker, posing semi-nude with his dark-skinned wife, Barbaba Feltus.
+133 The State of West Bengal had labelled the cover obscene, and a bookstore owner was prosecuted and convicted under s.
+292 of IPC.
+In substantiating their position, the E.I.P.R.
+234 State of West Bengal, placed reliance on the Ranjit Udeshi standard.
 The Supreme Court argued that with time the standard for adjudging obscenity must also change.
 Accordingly, a new 'community standards' test was laid down.
 The test shifted its focus from the most vulnerable group and impressionable minds to an average person.
-135 Writing for the Court Justice Radhakrishnan observed:
+134 Writing for the Court Justice Radhakrishnan observed:

 "only those sex-related materials which have a tendency of "exciting lustful thoughts" can be held to be obscene, but the obscenity has to be judged from the point of view of an average person, by applying the contemporary community standards."
-136
+135

 Between Ranjit Udeshi and Aveek Sarkar, the test of 'obscenity' has undergone a huge metamorphosis.
 However, in the absence of any legislative developments, it continues to be tainted with ambiguities.
-Before the community standards test was adopted by the Supreme Court, the Calcutta High Court had remarked, "A very difficult aspect of the law of obscenity"
+Before the community standards test was adopted by the Supreme Court, the Calcutta High Court had remarked, "A very difficult aspect of the law of obscenity is lack of any precise definition.
+Perhaps no authority in the world has been able to define obscenity in any concrete terms."
+This remains true to date and the community standards test remains vague and ambiguous, which leads to inconsistent application of the standard.
+139